robinrendle/robinrendle.com/_posts/2021-03-02-the-arch-of-honor.md

 date: 2021-03-02T16:37:53.064Z
 city: San Francisco
 country: California
-extract: A woodblock illustration by Albrecht Dürer in 1515.
+extract: A woodblock illustration made by Albrecht Dürer in 1515.
 ---
 Just look at this enormous woodblock illustration by Albrecht Dürer made in 1515.
 From [The Met](https://www.metmuseum.org/art/collection/search/388475) archives: